johncurd91/US-medical-insurance-costs/README.md

 # US-medical-insurance-costs
-Codecademy Data Science course portfolio project
+Codecademy Data Science course portfolio project.

 The purpose of this project was to analyse provded data on US medical insurance costs and try to identify any trends between: